YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Cons:

-• Fatigue leads to errors on longer content
+• Fatigue creates errors on longer content

 Method 3: VidNotes (Recommended)